EGC Research Awards

 EGC awards research grants to support data collection and travel to less developing countries to graduate students and new faculty in the Yale economics department in honor and memory of Professor Robert E. Evenson.
 To learn more about the life of Professor Evenson and the Evenson Fund, click here.

-EGC awards funding of up to $25,000 for Yale PhD students undertaking travel and field research related to themes of international development in pursuit of their dissertation requirements.
+EGC awards funding of up to $25,000 for Yale PhD students on research related to themes of international development in pursuit of their dissertation requirements.
+This grant may be accessed in combination with other funding sources at EGC.

 External Research Funding